easystats/report/README.md

 ***report* is a young package in need of affection**.
-You can easily be a part of the [developing](https://github.com/easystats/report/blob/master/.github/CONTRIBUTING.md) community of this open-source software and improve science\!
+You can easily be a part of the [developing](https://github.com/easystats/report/blob/master/.github/CONTRIBUTING.md) community of this open-source software and improve science!
 Don’t be shy, try to code and submit a pull request (See the [contributing guide](https://github.com/easystats/report/blob/master/.github/CONTRIBUTING.md)).
-Even if it’s not perfect, we will help you make it great\!
+Even if it’s not perfect, we will help you make it great!

 ## Installation